chuckchiam/chuckchiam.github.io/_posts/2016-04-25-AD-SSL-Scaleio.markdown

 `openssl s_client -connect google.com:443`

 Now that we have openldap configured to be able to trust the LDAP’s server certificates and have verified the SSL connection to the ldap server.
 We can test LDAPS with a tool called ldapsearch.
-I’ll try to describe some of the switches we’re using below which should be enough to get things going.
+I’ll try to describe some of the switches we’re using below which should be enough to get things going for most.

 -x :use simple authentication, username and password over ssl in this case
 -H : uri for the ldap server, notice the “ldaps” deisgnation in the protocol name, i believe you can append a port here too
 -b :base dn for the search, this should be the same as the –ldap_base_dn used when creating the ldap service for scaleio
--d : username in the form of a upn (user principal name) as this is the way ScaleIO handles the username
+-d : username in the form of a upn (user principal name - user1@esat.corp.scaleio.lab).
+Scaleio leverages the prefix to determine the samaccountname.
+It then parses the suffix and uses these values to determine which ldap_serivce to use to authenticate the user.
 -W :ldap search string (take a look a the LDAP RFC’s if you want more info, they are not that bad)

 First a simple search that returns the user object: